EdoardoCarlesi/MLEKO/README.md

-MLEKO: Machine Learning Ecosystem for KOsmology
+MLEKO: Machine Learning Environment for KOsmology

-by Edoardo Carlesi (2020), ecarlesi83@gmail.com
+by Edoardo Carlesi (2020-2021), ecarlesi83@gmail.com

 This is a collection of Machine Learning based tools for cosmological simulation data, written in Python.